Firebro51/Calendarify/README.md

 # Calendarify

 A gamified calendar application with event management and task tracking.
 Users can create recurring events and mark tasks complete.
-Built with React, FullCalendar, and modern web technologies.
+Built with React, FullCalendar, Tailwind CSS, and Vite.

 ## Features

 - **Multi-view Calendar**: Month, week, day, and year views with seamless navigation